Info

 - Presentations will be given in English.
 Slides will be available after the event.

-- This is an on-site event at RWTH Aachen University.
+- This is an on-site event at Campus Essen of the University of Duisburg-Essen.

 - Instructor from Univ. of Bonn will be streamed to the location.